Ina Clan Residence Site (Prefectural Designated Monument)

 Hikawakuwa Shrine

-Hikawakuwa Shrine has been loved locally since its foundation in the Edo period.
-In addition to the main shrine, the grounds include two halls dedicated to the god of learning and Zhu Xi.
-A shrine monument to the life of Unmuro, the Hall of Prince Shotoku, and the Sengen Shrine.
+Hikawakuwa Shrine has been a local favorite since its establishment during the Edo period.
+In addition to the main shrine, the grounds include two halls dedicated to the god of learning, Tenjin, and Chinese philosopher, Zhu Xi.
+There is also a shrine monument to the life of Unmuro, the Hall of Prince Shotoku, and the Sengen Shrine.

 This site uses cookies to improve the user experience.
 If you continue to browse, you consent to the use of cookies on this site.
 Accept